WorldFishCenter/rappseq/README.md

 ### Runtime

 Google Cloud Run uses the docker image created during the continuous development workflow to create a container where the API runs.
-Google Cloud Run is a [Serverless cloud service](https://en.wikipedia.org/wiki/Serverless_computing), therefore containers are created automatically whenever the API receives requests.
+Google Cloud Run is a [Serverless cloud service](https://en.wikipedia.org/wiki/Serverless_computing), therefore containers are automatically scaled up and down as  the API receives requests.
-When no requests are received running containers are removed
+Google Cloud Run only charges when the API is running to respond to a request.

 ## Frontend